-During the IEA conference in 2022, Sønderborg acted as host city.
-But more importantly, the city and surrounding areas also acted as a global showcase of energy-efficient solutions and technologies.
-Whereas many conferences take place in meeting rooms, the participants at the conference in Sønderborg got the chance to experience the results of Sønderborg’s long-term and targeted efforts with decarbonizating a municiapality in action – with visits at e.g. Denmarks most energy efficient brick plant, a carbon-neutal building site and world’s longest ranging electric ferry.
+Sønderborg’s position as the Global Capital of Energy was established i 2022, when we acted as host city for the International Energy Agency’s (IEA) conference.
+Whereas many conferences take place in meeting rooms, the participants at the conference in Sønderborg got the chance to experience some of Sønderborg’s energy-efficient solutions and technologiesn – with visits at e.g. Denmarks most energy efficient brick plant, a carbon-neutal building site and world’s longest ranging electric ferry.

-The IEA’s own findings have concluded that energy efficiency can deliver a third of the reductions needed to reach the Paris Agreement’s climate goals
+Energy efficiency plays an important role in solving the climate crisis.
+The IEA’s own findings have concluded that energy efficiency can deliver a third of the reductions needed to reach the Paris Agreement’s climate goals.

 Sønderborg's recipe for a green turnaround